sbubby-1/Terraria-Logger/README.md

 ## Overview

 This is a tool that complements world resetting in Terraria.
-Its provides feedback upon resetting and automatically saves worlds that meet set criteria.
+It provides feedback upon resetting and automatically saves worlds that meet set criteria.

 ## Display